Chau-K-Duong/TF-Sentinel-EmailNotification/Readme.md

 If desired, change any other variable names to required or desired naming stadards using the **variables.tf** file. (***THIS IS HIGHLY RECOMENDED***)

-Once comeplete, run terraform apply via pipeline or manually through the terminal.
+Once complete, run terraform apply via pipeline or manually through the terminal.

 ### Phase 3